 Primary Care Nurse Practitioner Residency (PC-NPR) Program

 Welcome to the Washington DC Veteran Affairs Medical Center Post-Graduate Primary Care Nurse Practitioner Residency (PC-NPR) Program homepage.
-We are so excited about your interest in our very innovative and robust residency program.
+We are excited about your interest in our innovative and robust residency program.

-The program is a 12-month Post-Graduate training designed for the new graduate AGNP (preferred) or FNP (will be considered), and clinical leader for DNP graduates.
-The PC-NPR program is based in Geriatrics and Extended Care Division or Primary Care and the program is structured to give the resident broad exposure to the basic areas of medicine and to provide fundamental skills training, didactic seminars, Grand Rounds, supervised and independent clinical practice, specialty rotations, professional development activities and enhance leadership skills with an emphasis on the needs of the geriatric population.
+The program is a 12-month Post Graduate training designed for the new graduate Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, and clinical leader for Doctorate of Nursing Practice NP graduates.
+The PC-NPR program is based in Primary Care, or Primary Care within a specialty clinic.
+The program is structured to give the NP residents broad exposure to many areas of care within the medical center through clinical rotations and to provide fundamental skills training, didactic seminars, Grand Rounds, supervised and independent clinical practice, specialty rotations, professional development activities, and enhanced leadership skills.

-This one-year residency is available annually and is based on full time employment as a trainee within the VA and is designed for NP graduates who hope to practice in the Veterans Health System.
+This one-year residency is available annually and is based on full-time employment as a trainee within the VA and is designed for NP graduates who want to serve those who have served us.

-The PC-NPR program is an educational partnership between Washington DC Veterans Affairs Medical Center and The Catholic University of America located in Washington DC.
-The Office of Academic Affiliations (OAA) provides generous support for the development and administration of VA health professions clinical training programs and oversees the PC-NPR program in collaboration with the VA’s Office of Nursing Services.
+The PC-NPR program is an educational partnership between Washington DC Veterans Affairs Medical Center and The Catholic University of America Conway School of Nursing in Washington DC.
+The Office of Academic Affiliations (OAA) provides generous support for the development and administration of VA health professions clinical training programs and oversees the PC-NPR program.

 The overall mission of this residency is to:

-- To increase the number of NPs ready to serve in leadership in the VA.
+- Increase the number of NPs ready to serve in leadership in the VA.

 Application Process and General Information